Lux Christian Academy: Policies & Handbook

 -

-Free-forming hair, braids, or dreads are prohibited
+Free-forming hair, Free-forming braids, and free-forming dreads are prohibited

 -